Cautious optimization via data informativity: Online cautious optimization

 \begin{remark}\longthmtitle{Reduction of the complexity} {\rm Most optimization schemes require a large number of function evaluations in order to find an optimizer of e.g.,~\eqref{eq:update est}.
 In turn, finding values of $g_c(\cdot;\bar{\Theta}_k)$ requires us to resolve another optimization problem.
 This nested nature of the problem means that reducing the number of evaluations can speed up computation significantly.
 This can be done by relaxing~\eqref{eq:update est} as follows.
 Assume a Lipschitz constant of $c^\top\hat{\phi}$ is known or obtained from measurements.
 Since $\calF$ is a finite set, there exists $\nu\in\mathbb{R}_{\geq 0}$ such that each $z\in \calS(z_{k-1})$ is at most a distance $\nu$ from a point in $z_{k-1}+\calF$.
-As such, we can instead find
+As such, we can instead find and employ the value of $\nu$ and the Lipschitz constant to approximate the optimal value of \eqref{eq:update est}. \oprocend } \end{remark}